Let’s face it: There are a lot of superficial benefits to having a slightly darker yet glowing skin complexion:

 A year later, the Norwegian Pharmacy Association disclosed that, in Norway alone, several thousand syringes had been distributed to individuals seeking to inject the peptide”

-Putting the mainstream media fear-mongering aside, what’s the magic behind Melanotan 2’s ability to give your entire body a tanned complexion?
+Putting the mainstream media fear-mongering aside, what’s the magic behind the Melanotan 2 peptide’s ability to give your entire body a darker complexion?

 It turns out that Melanotan 2 targets multiple cellular receptors to exert its effects, all while being several times more powerful than the naturally-occuring alpha-melanocyte stimulating hormone (α-MSH):